themichaelmort/cancer_detection/README.md

 </p>
 <p align="center">
   This time lapse shows the deep neural net learning to detect the cancerous cells in a tissue sample slide.
+(You may have to wait a moment for the animation to show the learning.
+Look for grey splotches that change size.)
 </p>

 <h1>Cancer Detection</h1>